bufbuild/protobuf-es/MANUAL.md

 user.active; // true
 ```

+`BinaryReader.tag()` validates that the tag is a well-formed uint32 varint.
+Overlong varints (more than 5 bytes) and
+5-byte varints whose value overflows uint32 are rejected with an error.
+Earlier versions of Protobuf-ES silently decoded
+these cases by truncating the high bits, which caused malformed payloads to be stored as unknown fields instead of
+failing to parse.
+Producers generating tags via `BinaryWriter.tag()` are unaffected, since `BinaryWriter` only emits
+valid tags.

 ### Text encoding

 We require the WHATWG [Text Encoding API] to convert UTF-8 from and to binary.
 The API is widely available, but it is